adamchainz/django-htmx/docs/tips.rst

 {% endblock %}

 Here the core content for your table is contained by the ``table-section`` partial.
-When the full page is rendered, the ``inline`` partial argument means that the table will be output as normal.
+Due to the ``inline`` argument, when the full page is rendered the table will be output as normal.

-Then in your view, when you're making an HTMX request you can append the partial name to your template name in order to render only that fragment:
+In your view, then, when you're making an HTMX request, you can append the partial name to your template name in order to render only that fragment:

 .. code-block:: python